nlwmode/yosys/docs/source/getting_started/scripting_intro.rst

 Yosys script files typically use the :file:`.ys` extension and contain a set of commands for Yosys to run sequentially.
-These commands are the same ones we were using on the previous page like :cmd:ref:`read_verilog` and :cmd:ref:`hierarchy`.
+These commands are the same ones we were using on the previous page like `read_verilog` and `hierarchy`.
 As with the interactive shell, each command consists of the command name, and an optional whitespace separated list of arguments.
 Commands are terminated with the newline character, or by a semicolon (;).
 Empty lines, and lines starting with the hash sign (#), are ignored.